Nintendo Switch: OLED model

 On July 6, 2021, Nintendo officially announced a new model called the Nintendo Switch – OLED Model.
-The OLED model features a 7 in 720p OLED display, and when docked, output to 1080p resolution.
+The OLED model features a 7 in 720p OLED display, and when docked, outputs to 1080p resolution similar to the original model.
 Additionally, it features 64 GB of internal storage, enhanced audio functions, a magnesium alloy body and a wider adjustable stand for use in tabletop mode.
 The unit ships with a new dock that includes a wired LAN port.
 It features similar technical specifications as the base Switch model, and is compatible with all Switch games and existing accessories.
-The unit ships in two bundles: one that includes a black dock and red and blue Joy-Con (similar to the base model's default color scheme), and one that includes a white dock and white Joy-Con.
+The unit ships in two bundles: one that includes a black dock and a red and blue Joy-Con (similar to the base model's default color scheme), and one that includes a white dock and a white Joy-Con.
 It was released on October 8, 2021, alongside the release of Metroid Dread, with a retail price of $349.99.

 Ahead of the release of the OLED version on September 13, 2021, Nintendo reduced the base price of the original Switch model in Europe from €329.99 to €299.99, and in the UK from £279.99 to £259.99, which Nintendo said also reflected changes in currency exchange rates.
 All other regions – including North America and Australia – did not receive a price cut.
-Two special-edition models were released: those for Splatoon 3, and Pokémon Scarlet and Violet.
+Four special-edition models were released: those for Splatoon 3, Pokémon Scarlet and Violet, The Legend of Zelda: Tears of the Kingdom, and a "Mario Red Edition" to tie into Super Mario Bros.
+Wonder.